A lot of you write test questions for online training (or even for paper-based training).

 However you’re doing it, you may sometimes find yourself wondering about the best practices for writing standard question types.
 (By the way, instructional designers often use the wonky phrase “assessment items” for this kind of thing–an assessment “item” is a question).

-In this article, we’re going to give you tips about something related to test creation that learning experts call fidelity (no, not THAT fidelity–this is not a notably juice blog post despite the wedding ring image above).
+In this article, we’re going to give you tips about something related to test creation that learning experts call fidelity (no, not THAT fidelity–this is not a juicy blog post).
 In training talk, fidelity is the extent to which your test or test question mirrors the real task your workers will have to perform on the job.

 In describing fidelity and test questions, we’ll cover a few other best practices, too.
 Hope this helps you with your question writin’.